Reno in Washoe County, Nevada — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1844.

+Location.
 39° 31.439′ N, 119° 48.734′ W. Marker is in Reno, Nevada, in Washoe County.
-Marker is on South Virginia Street (Nevada Route 430) south of Mill Street, on the right when traveling south.
+It is on South Virginia Street (Nevada Route 430) south of Mill Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 199 South Virginia Street, Reno NV 89501, United States of America.
 Touch for directions.